-There will be live music, a delicious variety of breakfast and lunch goodies, and raffle prizes!
+Festivities include live music by bluegrass band Wild Rose Trail, a bevy of breakfast and lunch goodies, and raffle prizes!
 The staging site will once again be the Galaxy Barn at Pendarvis Farm – site of the renowned Pickathon Music Festival.
-The event will begin promptly at 9:00am, so we ask for everyone to arrive by 8:45am to the staging site to get registered and assigned to a crew, as well as to enjoy hot coffee and breakfast treats.
-The event will wrap-up around 1:00pm.
+The event will begin promptly at 9:00 am and everyone is asked to arrive by 8:45 am to get registered and assigned to a crew, as well as to enjoy hot coffee and breakfast treats.
+Lunch will be provided at 12:45 pm with the event wrapping up after 1:00 pm.

-The Rock Creek Partnership works with landowners to revitalize streamside habitats by removing invasive species, such as blackberry and ivy, and replanting the areas with native vegetation.
-Restoring native plant communities grows a canopy over our creeks, which filters drinking water, provides wildlife habitat, and increases property value.
+The Rock Creek Partnership works with landowners to revitalize streamside habitats by removing invasive species, such as blackberry and ivy, and re-planting the areas with native trees and shrubs.
+Restoring native plant communities grows a canopy over creeks, which filters drinking water, provides wildlife habitat, and increases property value.
+Stream flow from Rock Creek eventually enters into the Clackamas River, which provides drinking water to nearly 400,000 people and critical habitat for many sensitive species of fish and wildlife.

 The Rock Creek Partnership was formed in 2011 and is a collaboration between the Clackamas River Basin Council, Friends of Trees, and SOLVE and is supported with funding from Clackamas County Water Environment Services, on behalf of Clackamas Service District No. 1.